alfredoFaro98/alfredoFaro98/README.md

 - 👋 Hi, I’m @alfredoFaro98
-- 👀 I’m interested in Intelligent Systems Algorithm, UI and UX design, Statistics and Robotics
+- 👀 I’m interested in ML Algorithms, UI and UX design, Statistics and Cross-app platform development
-- 🌱 I’m currently learning Maths for Data science and Machine Learning
+- 🌱 I’m currently learning Deep Learning and Turing Machine
-- 💞️ I’m looking to collaborate with noOne
 - 📫 How to reach me

 <!---